tessercat/daoistic-book/daodejing/09/notes.md

-I like this as a toast
+I like this
+as a toast,
+the pouring and raising
-with a fancy goblet,
+a fancy goblet
-a pledge made to others
+in a pledge made to others
 to pass on power responsibly
 when assuming public office.